mcdonnellb/Boggle-online/README.md

 I chose this game both  to keep up with my theme of 90's nostalgia, but also because I felt this would be an approoprirate game for deployment within this command line environment.

+Boggle online will be true to it's 90's self with the same simplistic rules, the biggest difference will be that the computer will be in lieu of a real opponent, using the google API to r

+The live version of my project is available at the below link:

+## Game Workflow
+- The user is presented with  a simple name input field
+- The user is then asked if they want Help H, New Game N, High Score H
+- If the user hits H the game instructions populate the screen, with the options for High Score and New Game remaining.
+- If the user hits N the New Game Screen Displays - user must input their username which must contain 9 or less alphanumeric characters, special characters are not accepted.
+- When the User hits S for Start the board is presented to the screen with 4 x 4 grid containing letters
+- At this point the timer starts counting down from 1min 30 seconds
+- The user has this time to enter as many words as possible, they must contain at least 3 letters
+- The program will run the words entered by the user to confirm they are genuine words
+- The program will return the users score along with the username
+- The program will add this score and name to the High Score Array, if it is indeed a high score.
+- The user will be presented with the end game screen.

 ## User Experience